Autism Therapies: ABA, RDI, and Sensory Therapies

-ABA training is most effective if therapy begins when children are younger than 5, although older children with autism can also benefit.
+ABA training is most effective if therapy begins when children are younger than age 5, although older children with ASD can also benefit.

 To get the most benefit from applied behavior analysis, your child will need extensive one-on-one therapy for many hours each week.
 That is expensive.
 ABA training will also be most effective if you obtain training in ABA yourself.
 That way, you can teach your child and reinforce positive behaviors all the time.
 This will help your child generalize the skills being learned.
 It also will help you minimize the likelihood that your child will engage in unhealthy or negative behaviors.